dipankardas011/dipankardas-portfolio/content/diary/Oct24.md

 * market research came to learning OpenShift
   * security and compliance of RHCOS and OpenShift
 * reading about PKI blog and CFSSL
+* reading about how hard is it to use helm chart from other sources and customization for specific usecase of yours

 # Date 2024-10-26
 * reading books